MiyaSHs/virtual-insanity/README.md

-# golden-master (Gentoo extreme optimization scaffold)
+# virtual-insanity (Gentoo extreme optimization scaffold)

 This is a modular Gentoo installer intended to be run from the Gentoo live USB (UEFI) and produce:
 - systemd + systemd-boot